gadianton/so4t_tag_report/README.md

 * For Basic and Business, the URL will follow this format: `https://stackoverflowteams.com/c/your-instance-slug`
 * For Enterprise, the URL will *usually* follow this format: `https://your-subdomain.stackenterprise.co`

-> NOTE: the following instructions are for setting _temporary_ environment variables.
+> NOTE: since this script is predominantly run in one-off scenarios, the following instructions are for setting _temporary_ environment variables.
 After setting the environment variables, leave your terminal window open for the subsequent steps.
-If you'd like to store these environment variables permanently, you're welcome to do so.
+If you'd like to store these environment variables permanently, you're welcome to do so -- it won't hurt anything.

 **MacOS/Linux**